-RudderStack's architecture consists of 2 major components, namely the Control Plane, and Data Plane.
-A broad, high-level view of RudderStack’s architecture is as shown in the diagram below:
+RudderStack's architecture consists of 2 major components, namely the Control Plane and Data Plane.

-Web App: This is the front-end application that allows you to set up your data routing with RudderStack.
+RudderStack Web App: This is the front-end application that lets you set up your data pipelines in RudderStack.

-RudderStack Data Plane: The data plane is the core engine that is responsible for:
+The Data Plane is RudderStack's core engine responsible for:

 Receiving and buffering the event data

-RudderStack's data plane is responsible for receiving, transforming, and routing the transformed event data to its destination in the required format.
-To do so, it receives the event data from sources that include web apps or Android/iOS devices.
-RudderStack’s backend is written in Go.
+RudderStack's Data Plane is responsible for receiving, transforming, and routing the event data to the destination.
+To do so, it receives the event data from sources that include websites, mobile apps, server-side applications, cloud apps, and data warehouses.

-A basic, simplified version of the RudderStack Backend architecture is demonstrated in the figure below:
+A simplified version of the RudderStack Data Plane architecture is as shown:

-The Gateway is primarily responsible for receiving and forwarding the event data for transformation.
+The Gateway is primarily responsible for receiving and forwarding the event data for processing and transformation.

 Invalid write key

-The source event can come from an iOS/Android device or a web application.
-In case of a successful receipt, the events are then forwarded for transformation.
+The source event can come from a web, mobile, or server-side app.
+In case of successful receipt, the events are then forwarded for transformation.

-The gateway also temporarily stores all the received event data into PostgreSQL before sending the acknowledgment of a successful receipt.
-Once the event is transformed and sent to the destination, the stored data in the database is then deleted by the Processor.
+The Gateway also temporarily stores all the received event data into PostgreSQL before sending the acknowledgment of a successful receipt.
+Once the event is sent to the destination, the Processor deletes the data stored in the database.

-The processor fetches the data from the Gateway and forwards it to the Transformation module.
-Once the event data is transformed, the Processor forwards it to the Router, so that it can be sent to the required destination.
+The Processor fetches the data from the Gateway and forwards it to the Transformation module.
+Once the event data is transformed, the Processor forwards it to the Router module that sends it to the required destination.

-The Router sends the processed and transformed event data received from the Processor to the desired destinations, such as Google Analytics, Amplitude, and more.
-There is also a provision of sending data dumps to Amazon S3, or warehouses such as Amazon Redshift.
+The Router sends the processed and transformed event data from the Processor to the desired destinations, including marketing and analytics platforms, CRMs, data warehouses, etc.

-The Transformation Module takes the event data from the Processor and converts the event data in the required destination format.
-It then sends this transformed event data back to the Processor, so that it can be forwarded to the Router and eventually the desired destination.
+The Transformation module takes the event data from the Processor and converts the event data into the required destination format.
+It then sends this transformed data back to the Processor.
+The Processor then forwards the data to the Router, which then routes it to the desired destination.

 The Gateway then:

-Stores the event data to the database (PostgreSQL).
+i.
+Stores the event data to the Router database (PostgreSQL).

 The Processor picks the data from the Gateway and forwards the event data to the Transformation module.

-The Transformation module sends the transformed data back to the Processor.
+The Transformation module transforms the event and sends it back to the Processor.

 Once the event is transformed and sent to the Router, it is deleted from the Gateway store.